GavHern/better-slp/README.md

 # Better SLP

-Better SLP is a browser extension that improves the Summit Learning Platform by adding additional quality-of-life improvments.
+Better SLP is a browser extension that improves the Summit Learning Platform by adding additional quality-of-life improvements.

 ## Features